 2. Ginza: glitz and glam

-Ginza is the affluent shopping district in Tokyo, home to the city's posh boutiques and gleaming department stores, such as the classic Mitsukoshi and avant-garde Dover Street Market Ginza.
-There’s also the glitzy high-fashion mall, Ginza Six.
-But tucked in between some of the more imposing facades are simpler pleasures, like the fine crafts at Takumi, the gourmet food items at Akoymeya, and the nine floors of stationery and art supplies at Itōya.
-Shopping options in this neighbourhood reflect the breadth and depth of the city’s consumer culture, which stretches from high-fashion glam to down-to-earth crafts.
+Ginza is one of Tokyo’s most affluent shopping districts, home to upmarket boutiques and gleaming department stores, such as the classic Mitsukoshi and avant-garde Dover Street Market Ginza.
+There’s also the glitzy high-fashion mall, Ginza Six, with the delightful Imadeya Ginza sake store, the “Liquor Beacon of Ginza,” located in the basement (you can try several varieties before you buy).
+But tucked in between some of the more imposing facades are simpler pleasures, like the fine crafts at Takumi, the cigar collection at Davidoff of Geneva Ginza Shop, and the nine floors of stationery and art supplies at Itōya.
+There’s plenty to keep you interested on a shopping trip in Ginza, but it’s not recommended on a shoestring budget.

 Hundreds of cookie cutters of various shapes and sizes in a store on Kappabashi-dōri